[Published on 13 April, 1998]

 "I’m okay with it, provided people are fully informed

-implications of their actions.
+and understand the implications of their actions.

 It’s a quality-of-life issue for the suffering person."